Imports

 Single File Imports

-Import a sibling .kz file by its name (without the .kz extension):
+Import a sibling .kz file through the app alias, by its name (without the .kz extension):

 // Access events from helper.kz